London Police arrest 17-year-old hacker suspected of Uber and GTA 6 breaches

 Agencies don’t know what sensitive data new IT systems collect on Americans, GAO report finds

-More than two decades after being tasked with establishing privacy programs, 14 federal agencies have failed to address key practices for protecting the sensitive personal data of Americans, a new Government Accountability Office report finds.
-Agencies that have failed to implement full privacy plans include the Office of Personnel Management, which was the target of a data breach in 2015 that exposed the sensitive personal information of more than 20 million government employees.
-Agencies that have not developed a full privacy strategy include the Departments of Agriculture, Defense, Justice, Homeland Security, Housing and Urban Development, Veterans’ Affairs, State, Treasury, Environmental Protection Agency and OPM.
+A new Government Accountability Office has reported that more than twenty years after being made responsible for establishing privacy programs, 14 federal agencies have “failed to address key practices for protecting the sensitive personal data of Americans.”
+These agencies include the Office of Personnel Management, which was the target of a data breach in 2015 that exposed the sensitive personal information of more than 20 million government employees.
+Other agencies that lack a full privacy strategy include the Departments of Agriculture, Defense, Justice, Homeland Security, Housing and Urban Development, Veterans’ Affairs, State, Treasury, Environmental Protection Agency and OPM.
 In addition, the U.S. agency that maintains and modernizes the country’s nuclear stockpile was criticized in the same report for lackluster cybersecurity policies that “endangered both IT and operational technology networks.”

 (Cyberscoop and The Record)